SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Now the user have customer ID set, and we can leverage it in our app to show the link to orders list.

-## Testing webhooks
+## Testing Webhooks
 - Mention our testing courses for more details.
 - Install test pack: `com req test --dev`.
+- You can unit test the parser and consumer PhpUnit
+- But I will leave it to you as a homework.
+- If you don't know PhpUnit - we have several courses about it!
+- I would strongly suggest you start testing your project at least with PhpUnit, because you know, it's scary ecommerce stuff!

 ### Create an Integration Webhook Test
+- Instead, I will show you more complex thing - how to write an integration test for the webhook.
 - Create a `WebTestCase` test with `cl make:test`.
-- Name the test as `Controller\WebhookContoller`.
+- Name the test as `Webhook\LemonSqueezyRequestParser`.
-- Open that `WebhookContollerTest` just created.
+- Open that `LemonSqueezyRequestParserTest` just created.
 - It already has some boilerplate code.
+- Rename method to `testOrderCreatedWebhook()`.
 - Keep only  `assertResponseIsSuccessful()`.
-- Let's add a nice error message `assertResponseIsSuccessful('Webhook failed!')`.
+- Let's add a nicer error message `assertResponseIsSuccessful('Webhook failed!')`.
 - Now let's see if it works.
 - Run `bin/phpunit` - en error!